srossitto79/AgentLlama007B/README.md

 ## Getting Started

 To start using AgentLlama007B, follow these simple steps:

+Clone the repo and create a folder "models", than download the Models you need from hugging face and put them in the models folder.
+I use mistral-7b-instruct-v0.1.Q4_K_M.gguf for chat/instructions and dreamshaper_8 for images generation (:P you'll need dreamshaper_8.json and dreamshaper_8.safetensors)

 1. Install the required dependencies by running `pip install -r requirements.txt`.